ECP-WarpX/WarpX/Docs/source/install/hpc/lxplus.rst

 Python Bindings
 ^^^^^^^^^^^^^^^

-Here we assume that a Python interpreter has been set up (e.g. with Spack or a Miniconda).
+Here we assume that a Python interpreter has been set up (e.g. with Spack).

 Then we compile WarpX as in the previous section (with or without CUDA) adding ``-DWarpX_LIB=ON`` and then we install it into our Python: